thindil/hunter/others/README.md

                     this script from the main project directory, not from this.
 - build.sh        - script to build release for the program.
 Build the program in release mode and copy all files to proper location.
+- translations.sh - script to manage translations of the progam. **Important:** run this script from the main project directory, not from this.